Update: Pictures and recipe are updated in September 2012.

 - 1 dashi packet or 1 1/4 tsp. dashi powder

-- Start cooking covered over medium high heat.
-After boiling, reduce heat to medium low and simmer for 5 minutes.
+- Bring it to a boil over medium high heat.
+After boiling, reduce the heat to medium low and simmer for 5 minutes.

-- Discard the packet and dashi stock is ready to use.
+- Discard the packet and dashi is ready to use.

-- Cut tofu into small cubes on your palm and add them to the soup.
-Stir the soup gently without breaking up the tofu.
+- Cut tofu into 1/2" (1 cm) cubes and add to the soup.
+Stir gently without breaking the tofu.

-- Cut the green onion to finely pieces.
-Put the wakame and green onion in the serving bowls.
+- Finely slice the green onion and put the wakame and green onion in each bowl.

-- Return to a slight simmer until heated through.
+- Return the miso soup to a slight simmer until heated through and pour into the bowls.
 Be careful not to boil the miso soup because miso will lose flavor.
-Remove from the heat, ladle into soup bowls and serve immediately.

 If you don't have dashi packet or powder, see how to make homemade dashi stock.